unknowndata52-lab/RatedLayouts/README.md

 - **Improved Demon Ratings**: More accurate demon ratings by introducing new difficulty value, making demons has more value depending on their actual difficulty.
 - **Faster Rating Process**: Community focus rating system which makes it easier to get levels rated quickly.
 - **Moderator Badges**: Special badges for moderators to identify the layout moderators and admins!
-- **Lower Rating Standards**: More levels can be rated as rated layout levels with lower rating standards compared to the Robtop's rating system.
+- **Lower Rating Standards**: Rating standards are more lenient compared to the official rating system, making it easier for levels to get rated.
 - **Leaderboard Integration**: Compete with other players on leaderboards for the most Blueprint Stars and Blueprint Creator Points!

 ## Up-coming Features